 How we define a complaint

-We define a complaint as an expression of dissatisfaction about our or one of our contractors actions, lack of actions or the standard of service provided.
-If you are dissatisfied with the way we've dealt with you, we want you to tell us, so that we can, where possible, sort out the problem.
+We define a complaint as an expression of dissatisfaction about council services, our actions, lack of actions, or the standard of our work, provided directly by the council or by one of our contractors.
+If you are dissatisfied with the way we've dealt with you, we want you to tell us, so that we can, where possible, sort the problem out.

 As some services have their own separate processes, we cannot respond to all complaints under this procedure.
 If we are unable to investigate your complaint for this reason, we will let you know and advise you what the correct process is.
 Examples of the sorts of issues not covered by our corporate complaints procedure include: